bareos/bareos/docs/manuals/source/DeveloperGuide/api.rst

     .api 1

-or (form times where they have only been one API flavour)
+or (from times where they was only one API flavour)

 ::

     .api

-This mode is intended to create output that is earlier parsable.
+This mode is intended to create output that is earlier to parse.
-Internaly some commands vary there output for the API mode 1, but not all.
+Internaly some commands vary their output for API mode 1, but not all.

-In API mode 1 some output is only delimted by the end of a packet, by not a new line. bconsole does not display end of packets (for good reason, as some output (e.g. :bcommand:`status`) is send in multiple packets).
+In API mode 1 some output is only delimited by the end of a packet, not by a new line. bconsole does not display the end of packets (for good reason, as some output (e.g. :bcommand:`status`) is sent in multiple packets).
-If running in a bconsole, this leads not parsable output for human.
+If running in a bconsole, this leads to unparsable output for human.

 Example: